-3. Refused or failed to furnish, within a reasonable time, any information or make any report that may be required by the superintendent.
+3. Refused or failed to furnish, within a reasonable time, any information or make any report that may be required by the deputy director.

-6. Made a material misstatement or suppressed or withheld information on the application for a certificate of exemption or any document required to be filed with the superintendent.
+6. Made a material misstatement or suppressed or withheld information on the application for a certificate of exemption or any document required to be filed with the deputy director.

-I. If a person to whom a certificate of exemption is issued or who has applied for a certificate of exemption under this article is indicted or informed against for forgery, embezzlement, obtaining money under false pretenses, extortion, criminal conspiracy to defraud or a like offense, and a certified copy of the indictment or information or other proper evidence of the indictment or information is filed with the superintendent, the superintendent may suspend the certificate of exemption issued to the exempt person or refuse to grant a certificate of exemption to an applicant pending trial on the indictment.
+I. If a person to whom a certificate of exemption is issued or who has applied for a certificate of exemption under this article is indicted or informed against for forgery, embezzlement, obtaining money under false pretenses, extortion, criminal conspiracy to defraud or a like offense, and a certified copy of the indictment or information or other proper evidence of the indictment or information is filed with the deputy director, the deputy director may suspend the certificate of exemption issued to the exempt person or refuse to grant a certificate of exemption to an applicant pending trial on the indictment or information.